 Up-to-date asset registers, financial records and other business paperwork are likely to be needed so that a full Statement of Affairs can be produced detailing the company’s position.

-On company liquidation, overdrawn directors’ loan accounts are generally regarded as a debt to the company.
-As such, these debts will be called in by the liquidator to bolster funds available to creditors.
+Overdrawn directors’ loan accounts are regarded as an asset of the company and as such, these this will be called in by the liquidator in order to bolster the funds available to creditors.

 Even if the loan has been ‘written off’ in the accounting records, the liquidator can reverse this accounting entry to ensure that directors are held liable for the money.
 In some instances the loan may have contributed to the demise of the company, especially if it is a significant amount.

-As part of their duty the liquidator will scrutinise company accounts, making it impossible for directors to avoid this liability.
+As part of their role as liquidator, the appointed insolvency practitioner will scrutinise company accounts relating to the period leading up to the company becoming insolvent.
 If the audit trail is incomplete or there are unexplained gaps, you may face investigation by the Insolvency Service.

-If the bank as a secured creditor is unable to recoup its money, the debt will be called in.
+If the bank as a secured creditor is unable to recoup its money from the company, the debt will be called in and any personal guarantees that have been given will crystallise.
 Any guarantees that have been provided by you as a director leave you open to personal liability for the amounts outstanding, effectively placing your own cash and assets at risk.
 These include your home and any other property you own, personal savings; even assets held jointly with another person are at risk.

 This is the nature of personal guarantees, and unfortunately there is little you can do to avoid the responsibility taken on when you signed them.
 If personal guarantees have been given for debts which the company cannot afford to pay, this reinforces the need to cease trading as soon as possible to limit the damage.